michellejlin/lava/README.md

 1. fastq files for all of your samples, lava does not perform any adapter or quality trimming so this should be done beforehand. (trimmomatic ect. ).
 You need at least two samples to perform a meaningful longitudinal analysis. `example1.fastq example2.fastq`
 2. A fasta file representing the majority consensus of your first sample. `example_reference.fasta`
 3. Either a .gff file with protein annotation for the above reference fasta OR a Genbank accession number pointing to a sample that contains annotations that you would like transferred to your reference fasta `example_reference.gff`
 4. A metadata.csv file that must contain two columns: Sample and Passage.
-Then each the names of every fastq file you want to analyse in the sample column and the passage number or day that the sample on that row was collected. `metadata.csv`
+Then each of the names of every fastq file you want to analyse in the sample column and the passage number or day that the sample on that row was collected. `metadata.csv`

 Once you've got all the required files above collected make a new folder and place all the files into this folder.
 Then execute lava from inside this folder.